optsuite/MCPG/README.md

 $c_j^i$ represents the sign of literal $j$ in clause $i$. $c_j^i = 1$ when $x_j$ appears in the clause $C_i$, $c_j^i = -1$ when $\neg x_j$ appears in the clause $C_i$ and  otherwise $c_j^i = 0$.

-For solving the maxsat problem using MCPG, run the following code
+For solving the MaxSAT problem using MCPG, run the following code
 ```python
 python src/mcpg.py config/maxsat_default.yaml data/sat/randu_1.cnf
 ```